chetnashah/mlnotes/ExplorationNotes.md

 Smaller the bin size, more detail you have about the data distribution.
 Larger bin size sacrifice detail for convinience.

+* Key fact: a random sample tends to exhibit same properties as the population from which it is drawn.

+* As variance grows, we need larger samples to have same degree of confidence.

 ### Exploration with Python